The following courses are offered by the Faculty of Medicine.

 EPI 5189 Health Economic Evaluation (3 units)

-Brief overview of economics and health economics; examination of analyses used in epidemiologic and clinical research: cost-effectiveness analysis, cost-minimization analysis, cost-utility analysis (including determination of utilities), cost-benefit analysis, cost of illness studies and use of economic methods in priority-setting.
+Brief overview of economics and health economics; examination of analyses used in epidemiologic and clinical research: cost-effectiveness analysis, cost-minimization analysis, cost-utility analysis (including determination of utilities), cost-benefit analysis, and use of economic methods in priority-setting.
 Lectures and seminars.
-Written report required, presenting an economic evaluation or a detailed review of the economic literature in a particular area.
+Written report required, presenting a proposal for an economic evaluation.

 EPI 5210 Public Health Governance (3 units)